sigsep/sigsep-mus-eval/README.md

 In the line above, replace `estimatesdir`, `musdbdir` and `outputdir` by the absolute paths for your setting.
 Please note that docker requires absolute paths so you have to rely on your command line environment to convert relative paths to absolute paths (e.g. by using `$HOME/` on Unix).

 :warning: `museval` requires a significant amount of memory for the evaluation.
 Evaluating all five targets for _MUSDB18_ may require more than 4GB of RAM.
-If you use multiprocessing by using the `-p` switch in `museval`, this results in 16GB of RAM.
 It is recommended to adjust your Docker preferences, because the docker container might just quit if its out of memory.

 ## How to contribute